SoftSmithy/softsmithy-lib/lib/docs/README.txt

 Contains:

 softsmithy.jar - The SoftSmithy Utility Library
+src.zip        - The source code
-docs-directory - contains the Javadoc, a tutorial and samples
+docs-directory - Contains the Javadoc, a tutorial and samples

 Note: This is a pre-alpha version and the API is still subject to change!
 If you have any questions or comments feel free to contact me: